gtatiya/FlashVocab/README.md

 * 1000 Most Common GRE Words
 * Meaning, example, pronunciation, picture, synonyms, antonyms for every word
 * Displays cards based on user's performance
+* Test what you have learned by MCQ cards

 # Install